newbreedofgeek/react-stepzilla/README.md

       {name: 'Step 5', component: <Step5 />}
     ]
 ```
+** as of v4.2.0 you can also use Pure Components but they wont support validation, see Step2.js in the examples directory for more info. *

 - and now render it out somewhere in your app
 ```
     <div className='step-progress'>